Marauders (comics): Publication history

+1986–2000

 The first Marauders team debuted in The Uncanny X-Men #210 (Oct.
-1986), during a crossover called the "Mutant Massacre" where the team were sent to slaughter a community of sewer-dwelling mutants called Morlocks.
+1986), during a crossover called the "Mutant Massacre" where the team was sent to slaughter the Morlocks.
 This issue introduced the characters Arclight, Harpoon, Malice, Scalphunter, Scrambler, and Riptide.
-With the exception of Malice, these characters only appeared in issue #210 as figures in silhouette, but then made their full debut in the following issue The Uncanny X-Men #211.
-Two other Marauders known as Blockbuster and Prism made their first appearance in a later chapter of the "Mutant Massacre" featured in X-Factor #10.
-The original Marauders team also included the villains Sabretooth and Vertigo, but each had actually been introduced into comics years earlier, while the rest of the Marauders were created for the "Mutant Massacre" story by writer Chris Claremont and artist John Romita Jr. Vertigo had originally been introduced in Marvel Fanfare #1 (1982), while Sabretooth had debuted as an Iron Fist villain in Iron Fist #14 (1977) and then made appearances in Spider-Man stories before it was decided to make him a Marauder and bring him into the X-Men franchise.
-"Mutant Massacre" was the first story to hint at a connection between Sabretooth and the X-Man called Wolverine.
+With the exception of Malice, these characters only appeared in issue #210 as figures in silhouette, but then made their full debut in the following issue, The Uncanny X-Men #211.
+Two other Marauders, Blockbuster and Prism, made their first appearance in a later chapter of the "Mutant Massacre" featured in X-Factor #10.
+The original Marauders team included the villains Sabretooth and Vertigo, who were introduced into comics years earlier, while the rest of the Marauders were created for the "Mutant Massacre" story by writer Chris Claremont and artist John Romita Jr. Vertigo was introduced in Marvel Fanfare #1 (1982), while Sabretooth debuted in Iron Fist #14 (1977) and then made appearances in Spider-Man stories.
+Uncanny X-Men #212, during the "Mutant Massacre", was the first story to hint at a connection between Sabretooth and the X-Man called Wolverine.

-In The Uncanny X-Men #212, Mr. Sinister is mentioned as the employer of the Marauders.
+In The Uncanny X-Men #212, Mister Sinister is mentioned as the leader of the Marauders.
 He is seen in silhouette in The Uncanny X-Men #213 (1986) when Sabretooth's mind is scanned.
 He does not appear with the team (or debut in comics) until The Uncanny X-Men #221 (1987).
-Although it is Sinister's team, it is later revealed in The Uncanny X-Men #350 (1997) that with the exception of Sabretooth and Scalphunter (whom had already worked for Sinister many times), it was the mutant thief (and later X-Men member) Gambit who recruited and organized the team.
+Although it is Mister Sinister's team, it is revealed in The Uncanny X-Men #350 (1997) that it was the mutant thief (and later X-Men member) Gambit who recruited and organized the team with the exception of Sabretooth and Scalphunter (whom had already worked for Sinister many times).
 Gambit was unaware of the team's true purpose, using his skills to locate the members in exchange for Sinister helping him.
 Gambit is also said to be the one who led the Marauders to the Morlocks location, but this seems to contradict scenes in "Mutant Massacre" where the team tracks a young Morlock returning home.

-During "Mutant Massacre," three Marauders are killed: Blockbuster The Mighty Thor #374, Riptide in The Uncanny X-Men #211, and Prism in X-Factor #10.
-However, all three appeared alive and well two years later during the 1989 "Inferno" crossover issues The Uncanny X-Men #240.
-Five years later, X-Men #34 (1994) revealed that Sinister regularly clones dead Marauders so they can serve him again.
+During "Mutant Massacre," three Marauders are killed: Blockbuster in The Mighty Thor #374, Riptide in The Uncanny X-Men #211, and Prism in X-Factor #10.
+However, all three appeared alive and well two years later during the 1989 "Inferno" crossover issue The Uncanny X-Men #240.

+Five years later, X-Men #34 (1994) revealed that Mister Sinister regularly clones dead Marauders so they can serve him again.
 Gambit vol. 3 #8 (1999) adds that each Marauder clone is made so their minds will shut down if they attempt to betray Sinister.

-The 1996 miniseries The Further Adventures of Cyclops and Phoenix revealed that Sinister hired a group of criminals known as the Marauders during the 19th century, making it retroactively the first incarnation of the group.
+The 1996 miniseries The Further Adventures of Cyclops and Phoenix revealed that Sinister hired a group of criminals known as the Marauders during the 19th century, retroactively making it the first incarnation of the group.